 - Access Control Lists (ACLs).
 Access control lists specify exactly which data objects a user may read, write, or execute (execute is required to browse the directory structure).
 ACLs are POSIX-compliant, thus familiar to those with a Unix or Linux background.

 POSIX does not operate on a security inheritance model, which means that access ACLs are specified for every object.
-The concept of default ACLs is critical for new files within a directory to obtain the correct security settings, but it should not be thought of as inheritance.
+The concept of default ACLs is critical for new files within a directory to obtain the correct security settings, but it should not be thought of as an inheritance.
 Because of the overhead assigning ACLs to every object, and because there is a limit of 32 ACLs for every object, it is extremely important to manage data-level security in ADLS Gen1 or Gen2 via Azure Active Directory groups.